Food Studies (MAFS) Faculty and Staff

 Joined Chatham : 2012

 Nadine Lehrer is an assistant professor in the Food Studies program.
-Her interests include agricultural policy development, challenges and opportunities in sustainable agriculture, and diverse views around food, farming, and land use.
+Her interests include agricultural policy development, challenges and opportunities in sustainable agriculture, experiential pedagogy, and diverse views around food, farming, and land use.
 Dr. Lehrer has a Ph.D. in natural resources science and management from the University of Minnesota (2008), and a B.A. in psychology from Yale University (1998).
 Previous work includes mediating conflicting views of sustainable agriculture in Peru and Brazil, small-scale vegetable and livestock production, and work in urban forestry.
 Publications include “U.S. Farm Bills and Policy Reforms: Ideological Conflicts over World Trade, Renewable Energy, and Sustainable Agriculture” (Cambria Press, 2010).

 - B.A., Yale University (New Haven, CT), 1998